psychopy/workshops/source/3days/buildingBetter.rst

 Then they ask on the forum, "How do I shuffle the blocks on my Flow?"

-That is the wrong way to think about it.
+That is the wrong way to think about it (for blocks with identical components).

 The right way